vyos/vyos-documentation/docs/commandscripting.rst

 .. _commandscripting:

 Command scripting
 =================

 VyOS supports executing configuration and operational commands non-interactively from shell scripts.

-To include VyOS-specific functions and aliases you need to ``source /opt/vyatta/etc/functions/script-template`` files at the top of your script.
+To include VyOS specific functions and aliases you need to ``source /opt/vyatta/etc/functions/script-template`` files at the top of your script.

 .. code-block:: sh

   #!/bin/vbash
   source /opt/vyatta/etc/functions/script-template
   exit

 Run configuration commands
 --------------------------

 Configuration commands are executed just like from a normal config session.
 For example, if you want to disable a BGP peer on VRRP transition to backup:

 .. code-block:: sh

   #!/bin/vbash
   source /opt/vyatta/etc/functions/script-template
   configure

-  set protocols bgp 65536 neighbor 192.168.2.1 shutdown
+  set protocols bgp 65536 neighbor 192.168.2.1 shutdown commit exit

-  commit

-  exit

 Run operational commands
 ------------------------

 Unlike a normal configuration sessions, all operational commands must be prepended with ``run``, even if you haven't created a session with configure.

 .. code-block:: sh

   #!/bin/vbash
   source /opt/vyatta/etc/functions/script-template
   run show interfaces
   exit

 Other script language
 ---------------------

 If you want to script the configs in a language other than bash you can have your script output commands and then source them in a bash script.

 Here is a simple example: